 Following your TMJ treatment in White Plains, it is recommended that you use an ice pack or numbing cream, as it is normal for patients to experience a small amount of pain.
 There can be some redness and bruising at the injection site, as well as some muscle weakness.
 While it usually takes several days to feel relief, patients can return to their normal activities right away.
 The only stipulation is that you remain in an upright position for several hours following the procedure to prevent the toxin from spreading to other muscles in the body.

-Why choose Dr. Reinblatt?
+Why choose Dr. Reinblatt for TMJ Treatment?

 Let's Get Together